Your understanding of history and the future is sure to be reset, bringing resolve to your purpose today.

 Re-edited 2023

-The exceptionalism of a nation has to be explained, but is "diversity" among the possibilities?
-History tells us that diversity in culture/worldview and in language within a community is NOT a strength anywhere in the world, but the Reformation and the First Great Awakening was the strength behind freedom and progress.
+Diversity is often said to be "our strength," but is it?
+History tells us that diversity in culture/worldview and in language within a community is NOT a strength anywhere in the world, and that it was the Reformation and the First Great Awakening that untied people behind freedom and progress.

 This particular diversity (language and culture within a community) is advocated for in our institutions as if it were a vetted proposition.
 The Washington Post acknowledges that this diversity is cause for conflict anywhere on the globe.
-Yet, the Biden Administration contributes to the delusion anyway, by repeating the falsehood and prohibiting the use of the word "assimilation."
+Yet, the Biden Administration contributes to the delusion anyway by repeating the falsehood and prohibiting the administration from using the word "assimilation," among others.

-What should be considered a phenomenon is that diversity of a magnitude, arguably, never seen in history turned into a brotherly bond and was united during the First Great Awakening, with our country being born out of it.
-That diverse, but united experience was described by Benjamin Franklin (1706-1790) this way:
+What should be considered a sociological phenomenon is that diversity of a magnitude, arguably, never seen in history turned into a brotherly bond and was united during the First Great Awakening, with our country being born out of it.
+That diverse, but united experience was described by Benjamin Franklin (1706 - 1790) this way:

 “It was wonderful to see the change soon made in the manners of our inhabitants; from being thoughtless or indifferent about religion, it seems as if all the world were growing religious; so that one could not walk thro’ the town in an evening without hearing psalms sung in different families on every street.”